BDI-pathogens/covid-19_shiny/markdown/details.md

 If $r$ is positive (red area of the heat map) then the epidemic is growing and if $r$ is negative (green area of the heat map) then the epidemic is declining.
 The black line higlights the values where $r=0$, the threshold for epidemic control.

-By adjusting the assumptions of the model in the left sidebar we can see that even with some delays, there are combinations of isolation and quarantining of contacts with significantly less-than-perfect efficacy for which the epidemic is controllable.
+By adjusting the assumptions of the model in the left sidebar we can see that even with some delays, there are combinations of interventions of isolation and quarantining of contacts with significantly less-than-perfect efficacy for which the epidemic is controllable.

 ### Input parameters

 The user may vary the following input parameters.
-Here we define them and provide justification for their starting values.
+Here we define them and briefly provide our justification for their starting values.

 The **incubation period** is defined as the time between infection and onset of symptoms.
 It is estimated as the time between exposure and report of noticeable symptoms.